-A manager performs a variety of functions but is primarily responsible for managing the day-to-day running of the venue or specific area, and its staff and services.
+A manager in the Hospitality Award performs a variety of functions but is primarily responsible for managing the day-to-day running of the venue or specific area, and its staff and services.

-The Hospitality Award covers managers performing a range of duties employed in a hotel (as defined), but doesn’t cover employees who undertake senior management duties, with responsibility for a significant area of an operation for one or more hotels.
+The Hospitality Award covers managers who perform a range of duties and are employed in a hotel (as defined).
+It doesn't cover employees who undertake senior management duties, with responsibility for a significant area of the operations for one or more hotels.

 Managers not covered by the Hospitality Award will either be: